 Understanding what probate is can help give an idea of the process and how long it may take.
 The probate process varies case by case.
 When someone dies, their property and assets can go through a legal process called probate, which involves the courts and lawyers.
 If a last will and testament are present, the property will be given to the appropriate heirs.
 If a will is not present, the property will be distributed based on the state’s succession laws.
 Regardless of the presence of a will or not, the court will supervise the distribution of the estate.
 A probate court will also work to dissolve any legal disputes and confirm the validity of the will if there is one.

 The standard probate process follows a timeframe similar to this.
+This is typically how long the probate process takes.

 The first few months (typically up to 4 months after a person’s passing) are used for preparing and filing a petition for probate by validating the will, identifying heirs, and choosing an administrator to oversee the estate.